realworldocaml/book/book/variants/README.md

 ```

 The structure of the code is pretty straightforward—we're just pattern
-matching over the structure of the data, doing the appropriate calculation
+matching over the structure of the data, doing the appropriate
-based on which tag we see.
-To use this evaluator on a concrete example, we
+calculation based on which tag we see.
+To use this evaluator on a
-just need to write the `base_eval` function, which is capable of evaluating a
+concrete example, we just need to write the `base_eval` function,
-base predicate.
+which is capable of evaluating a base predicate.

-Another useful operation on expressions is simplification.
-The following is a
+Another useful operation on expressions is *simplification*, which is
+the process of taking a boolean expression and reducing it to an
+equivalent one that is smaller.
+First, we'll bulid a few simplifying
-set of simplifying construction functions that mirror the tags of an
+construction functions that mirror the tags of an `expr`.

-`expr`:
+The `and_` function below does a few things:

+- Reduces the entire expression to the constant `false` if any of the
+  arms of the and are themselves are `false`.
+- Drops any arms of the `And` that there the constant `true`.
+- Drops the `And` if it only has one arm.
+- If the `And` has no arms, then reduces it to `Const true`.

+The code is below.

 ```ocaml env=main
 # let and_ l =